 But I digress.
 The main issue I have with most wedding readings isn't necessarily that they're common, but that they're...well...a bit cringe.
 Perhaps I'm a bit old-fashioned, but any modern poems about leaving loo seats up, sex, or what goes into a 'recipe for love' particularly set my teeth on edge.

-However, there are also plenty of readings which are non-cringe, make no mention of toilet habits, and which deserve a bit more love!
+However, there are also plenty of readings which are non-cringe, make no mention of toilet habits, and which are just...well, really romantic!
 Here are ten of my favourites.

 1. The Bridge Across Forever - Richard Bach